MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

   - **How can I fix the "There is no UET tag on this webpage" issue?**

-    We can’t find the UET tag tracking code on this webpage but Microsoft Advertising received tracking data.
+    We canâ€™t find the UET tag tracking code on this webpage but Microsoft Advertising received tracking data.
 Most likely you are using a tag management tool to manage your tags.
 If this is what you want to do, you can ignore this message.
 If you want to add a UET tag tracking code to your website, follow these instructions.

     1. Sign in to Microsoft Advertising.
     1. From the navigation menu on the left, hover over **Conversions** and select **UET tag**.